-Updated Feb.
-10, 2020 with the addition of Oklahoma as a participating state
+Updated May 5, 2020 with the addition of Georgia as a as a participating state.

 States currently accepting applications for multi-state licensure